alvarosantamariagomez/sari/www/about.md

 ##### **Notes on the minimum entropy trend estimates**:

-1. The method searches for the linear trend that minimizes the [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_\(information_theory\)) of the residual series, i.e., the linear trend that maximizes the predictability of the series.
-The entropy is approximated with the non-parametric Vasicek estimator based on spacings defined by a window size.
+1. The method searches for the linear trend that minimizes the [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_\(information_theory\)) of the detrended series, i.e., the linear trend that maximizes the predictability of the series.
+The entropy is approximated with the non-parametric Vasicek estimator based on sample-spacings defined by a window size.
 2. The implemented algorithm is based on the one proposed by [<a href="#references" target="_self">Saleh et al. (2024)</a>](#references).
 The main deviations of the algorithm include an adaptive window size and the estimated velocity uncertainty that accounts for the number and location of the discontinuities.
 3. The algorithm assumes long, near-stationary and [iid](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) residual series, which is rather difficult to satisfy with typical GNSS position series.
 Nevertheless, it seems to provide reasonable linear trend estimates with realistic uncertainties in the presence of unknown colored noise, as long as the noise remains near-stationary, which may be roughly assessed using the `histogram` and `periodogram` options.
 4. The algorithm is robust against a few outliers and short-period oscillations.
 However, the epochs of the discontinuities, if any, must be indicated by the user.
 The algorithm estimates the weighted sum of the entropy for each segment between discontinuities.